Caro9926/Caro9926/README.md

 - 🔭 I’m currently working on [Innovations for Poverty Action](https://www.poverty-action.org/)

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning machine learning techniques

 - ❓ Ask me about development issues and how to involve new programming tools